AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/README.md

 {% endhint %}

 {% hint style="warning" %}
-Rust version 1.65 is the version that AppFlowy is built and tested on.
-If you installed Rust before, make sure the version matches AppFlowy's.
+Rust version updates regularly (currently 1.70+).
+If you have installed Rust before, make sure the stable version matches AppFlowy's (see `RUST_TOOLCHAIN` in `.github/workflows`).
 {% endhint %}

 [Building on Linux](building-on-linux.md)